micronDLA/SDK/README.md

 sf.Run(input_img, output) # Run
 ```

 `sf.Compile` will parse the model from model.onnx and save the generated Micron DLA instructions in microndla.bin.
-Here numfpga=2, so instructions for 2 FPGAs are created.
+Here numfpga=2, so instructions for two FPGAs are created.
-`snwresults` is the output size of the model.onnx for 1 input image (no batching).
+`snwresults` is the output size of the model.onnx for one input image (no batching).
 `sf.Init` will initialize the FPGAs.
 It will load the bitfile.bit, send the instructions and model parameters to each FPGA's main memory.
-The expected output size of `sf.Run` is twice `snwresults`, because numfpga=2 and 2 input images are processed. `input_img` is 2 images concatenated.
+The expected output size of `sf.Run` is twice `snwresults`, because numfpga=2 and two input images are processed. `input_img` is two images concatenated.
 The diagram below shows this type of execution:
 <img src="docs/pics/2fpga2img.png" width="900" height="735"/>